We’ve all heard of CRB and DBS checks – they’re ubiquitous terms in the childcare sector. But what do they really mean and how should they be used?

 DBS update service

 It’s worth noting that the DBS does offer an update service.
-This allows DBS holders to keep their certificate up-to-date throughout the year.
+This allows DBS holders to keep their certificates up-to-date throughout the year.

 The service costs £13 per year.